Israel • July 21 – August 17, 2019

 How does a dig team work?
 What do archaeologists look for at a dig?
 In this documentary DVD, learn how excavators work and what we can learn from archaeology.
 More information.

 This summer, join the international team, which intends to continue the excavations of the Iron Age compound at Ashdod-Yam to find out what happened when the Assyrians crushed Ashdod and expanded the nearby city of Ashdod-Yam.
-During a new excavation season we will continue with the exposure of enormous system of fortifications from the Iron Age IIB (8th–7th centuries B.C.), discovered earlier.
-We shall also attempt to locate a man-made harbor at Ashdod-Yam and clarify the nature of Hellenistic occupation, traces of which (including what seems to be an earthquake destruction) were already discovered as well.
+During a new excavation season, we will continue with the exposure of the Assyrian administrative buildings and the enormous system of fortifications from the Iron Age IIB (8th–7th centuries B.C.), discovered earlier.
 The excavations will shed light on the modes of Assyrian imperial control of subjected areas, clarifying the nature of interaction between different peoples in the Mediterranean melting pot at Ashdod-Yam.

 Dr. Alexander Fantalkin teaches in the Department of Archaeology and Ancient Near Eastern Cultures at Tel Aviv University.